IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

     -   Media and news reports denouncing men's advocacy;
     -   Stigma for men in advocating for themselves, especially when discriminated against, or opposing sexism against men.

-The Commission should "should raise awareness of the Declaration on Human Rights Defenders"^[Handbook for National Human Rights Institutions on Women’s Rights and Gender Equality] especially in relation to men's human rights defenders.
+The Commission should "should raise awareness of the Declaration on Human Rights Defenders"\[29] especially in relation to men's human rights defenders.

 ### Violence against men

 The government is obligated to act with due diligence to protect men from violence; however, male victims are often not treated well.
 A study from *Canterbury Men's Centre* found "Male victims and relevant services is at its core a human rights issue.
-We are discriminating as a society deciding that men are not offered relevant services wholly because of their gender."^[Mind the Gap: What those in the field say about male victims of family violence]
+We are discriminating as a society deciding that men are not offered relevant services wholly because of their gender."\[70]

 *Committee on the Elimination of Discrimination against Women, General Recommendation 19* says:

-> States may also be responsible for private acts if they fail to act with due diligence to prevent violations of rights or to investigate and punish acts of violence, and for providing compensation.^[CEDAW General Recommendation 19]
+> States may also be responsible for private acts if they fail to act with due diligence to prevent violations of rights or to investigate and punish acts of violence, and for providing compensation.\[7]

-Gender-based Violence is violence directed towards, or disproportionately affecting, someone because of their gender or sex.^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice] "**\[T\]he State is in breach of its human rights obligations if it fails to respond appropriately to GBV**, that is, to act with due diligence to prevent GBV, bring perpetrators to justice and ensure that victims have access to an adequate and effective remedy and full redress, including for acts or omissions by state and non-state actors and/or individuals."^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+Gender-based Violence is violence directed towards, or disproportionately affecting, someone because of their gender or sex.\[43] "**\[T\]he State is in breach of its human rights obligations if it fails to respond appropriately to GBV**, that is, to act with due diligence to prevent GBV, bring perpetrators to justice and ensure that victims have access to an adequate and effective remedy and full redress, including for acts or omissions by state and non-state actors and/or individuals."\[43]

 Gender-based Violence against men includes:
 -   Homicides (most victims are men);